Our Development Pipeline

-Our team and scientific collaborators discovered a novel composition of cannabidiol (CBD) that has demonstrated superior pharmaceutical properties compared to existing formulations.
+Our team and scientific collaborators discovered a novel cocrystal composition that has anti-inflammatory and neuroprotectant activities.
 We are pursuing development of ART12.11 for multiple indications, including PTSD and inflammatory bowel diseases (e.g., Colitis and Crohn’s), as well as rare diseases.

 FABP5 Inhibitor Program - Cancer, Inflammation and Pain